JoyMcStubby/DownloaderConverter/README.md

 - Enter the video or playlist URL.
 - Click "Fetch Formats" to retrieve available formats.
 - Choose "Audio Only Mode" if you want audio extraction/conversion.
-- Select a download folder.
+- Select a download folder if not the default folder is C:\Users\"your user name"
 - Download immediately or add to queue.
 - Monitor progress in the GUI.